FHantke/brave-browser-wiki/Uplifting-a-pull-request.md

 ```

 ### Helpful notes
 - The "version" used by `master` is determined by looking at the `package.json` in the root of the `brave-browser` repo.
 At the time of this writing, `0.63.0` is master.
-When the PR is created for dev, this assigns the milestone `0.62.x`
+When the PR is created for beta, this assigns the milestone `0.62.x`
 - You can get verbose output with `--verbose`
 - You can do a "dry run" with `--dry-run`
 - Owner (assignee) is optional